Herb Kawainui Kāne: Early career

-Herb Kāne operated his own advertising studio located on Chicago's famed Michigan Avenue, known as "The Magnificent Mile."
+Herb Kāne operated his own advertising studio on Michigan Avenue in Chicago.
 As a designer, illustrator, and author, he created advertisements for books, magazines, and television.
 However, Kāne found advertising work unsatisfying, noting that he grew tired of drawing the Jolly Green Giant, even after winning a campaign featuring the character.

-Kāne had been sailing a racing catamaran on Lake Michigan when he began researching Hawaiian canoes at the University of Chicago library and the Field Museum of Natural History.
-In 1961, the Field Museum publicly displayed one of the most extensive collections of Pacific Ocean artifacts at the time.
+While sailing his racing catamaran on Lake Michigan, Kāne began researching Hawaiian canoes at the University of Chicago library and the Field Museum of Natural History.
 In the 1960s, Kāne created a series of fourteen paintings depicting Polynesian canoes.
-In 1969, these paintings were purchased by the Hawaiʻi State Foundation on Culture and the Arts, which was then headed by its first director, Alfred Preis, the architect of the USS Arizona Memorial in Pearl Harbor, Oahu, Hawaiʻi.
-Kāne later stated that this purchase enabled him to move to Hawaiʻi, where he lived in Honolulu and continued his study of Polynesian voyaging canoes.
+In 1969, these paintings were purchased by the Hawaiʻi State Foundation on Culture and the Arts.
+Kāne later stated that this purchase had enabled him to move to Hawaiʻi, where he lived in Honolulu and continued his study of Polynesian voyaging canoes.